panzerdp/dmitripavlutin.com/content/posts/053-react-fetch/index.md

 commentsThreadId: react-data-fetching-improvement
 ---

-When I write a React component, I want it to be pure and functional.
-Pure components are the easiest to work with: from composition to unit testing.

-But when you need to perform on [I/O operation](https://en.wikipedia.org/wiki/Input/output), like an HTTP data fetch, things become more difficult because of the async nature of I/O operations.

-You have to initiate the fetch operation, wait for the response, then handle the response, save the response to component's state, and finally render.
+When performing [I/O operations](https://en.wikipedia.org/wiki/Input/output) like data fetching, you have to initiate the fetch operation, wait for the response, save the response data to component's state, and finally render.

-Fortunately, React evolves in a direction to help you with better tools to handle data fetching.
+Async data fetching requires extra-effort to fit into the declarative nature of React.
+But the library evolves to provide better tools to handle this.

-This post presents 3 ways to fetch data in React: the class-based approach using lifecycle methods, hooks and suspense.

-You will understand the benefits and drawbacks of each approach, so you could decide which works better for you next time you need to handle data fetching.
+Class-based using lifecycle methods, hooks and suspense are approaches to fetch data in React.
+I will describe them with examples and demos, distill the benefits and drawbacks of each one.

+Knowing ins and outs of each approach makes you better at coding async operations in React.

 ## 1. Data fetching using lifecycle methods

+The application *Employees.org* has 2 requirements:

-An application *Employees.org* fetches the employees of a company.
+1. Initially fetch 20 employees of the company.
+2. Typing a query in the input field lists employees whose name contains the query.

 ![Employees Application](./images/application.png)

-On initial render, the first 20 employees are fetched.
-You can type a query into the input field, and the list gets filtered.

 Let's recall 2 lifecycle methods of the class-based component: